-Apart from breaker contacts, you will see relays such as anti-pump relay 52Y, low gas relay 63X, under voltage relay 27 etc in the breaker scheme.
-The contacts from each of these relays are interlocked with other relays in such a way that they either permit or not permit the breaker operation.
+Apart from breaker auxiliary switch contacts, you will see relays such as anti-pump relay 52Y, low gas relay 63X, under voltage relay 27,

 Target lamps are used in circuits to convey certain conditions.
 With the breaker closed and energized, the red lamp illuminates to indicate a live breaker.
 When the breaker opens the green lamp illuminates – the circuit complete with 52b contact switching from open to close.

-To prevent inadvertent multiple closing operation, breakers are fitted with anti-pump relay.
-Assume a scenario where a fault persists on a line and a person is looking to close a breaker on it.
+To prevent inadvertent multiple closing operation, breakers are fitted with anti-pump relay (52Y ANSI designation).
+Assume a scenario where a fault persists on a line, and a person is attempting to close a breaker on it.
 Although the person presses the close button for a second or two, for the breaker which operates in cycles, this duration is an eternity.
 With the close button pressed, the breaker attempts to open and close multiple times.
 Since the motor in the breaker is not rated for continuous duty, serious damage can occur.

-On a final note, keep in mind that not all relay contacts can handle the momentary trip/close coil currents of the breaker.
-For example SCADA board control relays.
-Interposing relays like those manufactured by Potter-Brumfield are typically installed to handle these currents.
-So in our case the SCADA control relay trips an aux relay and the aux relay trips the breaker.
+On a final note, keep in mind that not all relays back in the control building can handle the momentary inrush current from the breaker trip coil.
+Case-in-point the SCADA control relays.
+Interposing relays like those manufactured by Potter-Brumfield are typically installed to act as the middle-man.
+So in our case, the SCADA relay trips an interposing relay, and this relay energizes the breaker trip coil.